spectrum-health-systems/MAWS/Documentation/Sourcecode/MAWS-Sourcecode.md

 * `/*` Narrative comments `*/`

  Please do not remove any of the sourcecode comments!

+# Variables

+## Forced lowercase without leading/trailing whitespace
+Most logic in MAWS is checked against lowercase values without any leading/trailing whitespace, so (in general) MAWS will reduce a variable to its trimmed, lowercase value.
+This is done as soon as possible, usually when a variable is declared.

+For example, one of the first things MAWS does when it executes is to get the `mawsMode` from the settings file, and that value *should* be lowercase.
+But since it would be a bad idea to assume that - since anything other than a lowercase value without leading/trailing whitespace will cause errors, we will force `.Trim().ToLower()`.

+## Variable prefixes

+### "Sent" variables
+If a variable name starts with "sent" (e.g., `sentOptObj`), the data it contains is the original data sent from myAvatar.
+These values should not be modified at any point.

+For example, the `sentMawsRequest` will always be the value sent via a ScriptLink event, and therefore you can always determine what the original MAWS request was.

 # ADDITIONAL READING
 It may be helpful to review the [Creating a Custom Web Service](